mids-w203/reading/best_linear_predictor.md

 - Pages 75—82
 - The section titled *Best Predictors and Best Linear Predictors*

-This is a longer section of reading, so hear is a reading guide:
+This is a longer section of reading, so here is a reading guide:

 - Pages 75—76 introduce the concept of the *Best Linear Predictor*.
 - Pages 77—78 uses calculus to derive a formula for the BLP.
 Because the function is linear in the terms, the derivative of the function is simplifies really nicely.